-This draft public technical report summarises, for public consultation, the findings and recommendations of the detailed technical investigation undertaken by Energy Safe Victoria (ESV) into Powercor Australia's (Powercor) wood pole asset management practices.
+This public technical report summarises the findings and recommendations of the detailed technical investigation undertaken by Energy Safe Victoria (ESV) into Powercor Australia's (Powercor) wood pole asset management practices.
 The objective was to ascertain whether those practices will produce sustainable safety outcomes.